shaharduany/chat-app/README.md

 ## UNDER CONSTRUCTION

-This is a single-page, chat application, with a ReactJS front and Node.js back.
+This is a single-page, mobile-first, chat application, with a ReactJS front and Node.js back.

+ It has authentication feature that updates every time there's a login or a visit to the website using JWT, 3 states managed with Redux.

+The database is divided into 3 collections in a NoSQL database, I used a cloud based database.

-## Libraries:
+## Libraries & Frameworks:
-1. Express
+1. Node.js & Express
 2. Cors
 3. MongoDB
 4. JWT